sebajou/front_explorateurs/explorateurs/README.md

 # Explorateurs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.6.
+It a quickly done project, just for remind command and workflow.

 ## Development server